eugenioLopezRamos/slika-photography/README.md

 - Test optimized image creations (in admin integration controller test)

 _public front end_
-- Add image slide event listener a los dots tambien

 - clicking the "logo" on mobile should show the full height menu

-- See someway of not loading the fb script on tab load, its really really slow
+- See someway of not loading the fb script on tab load, its really really slow (probably just load it when clicking the fb button)
+- Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.)

 _admin panel front end_

-- Add created files to the file manager (front end)
-- deselect all but one folder when uploading?
+- Sort files into files and folders, right now it looks messy.

 - Add friendly forwarding on admin pages
 - bug: clicking folders hides subfolders even when not appropiate
 - Add a link to the file manager on the admin panel

 **DONE**

+- deselect all but one folder when uploading - Done, with confirmations.
+- Clears the upload preparation area on xhr end
+- Add created files to the file manager (front end)
+- Add image slide event listener a los dots tambien - Done, the normal evt listener works since increasing the dots' div minheight (that uses a transparent div) also increses the size of the peopleSlide div (its parent), where the evt listener is, and triggers it because of evt bubbling
 - Add loading message to the tab getter requests - Done and fixed a bug about referencing a nonexistant DOM object (the msg banners when changing tabs)
 - check the animations on image load, seems like they arent working quite right on first load. - They seem to be working fine now.
 - Contact tab is bad.
 Review - Fixed.
 Changed animations.